NOC-OI/crab/flask/src/docs/compatible-data.md

 > [!NOTE]
 > This format is still a living standard, and is not considered final.
 Feedback is greatly appreciated.

+## Goals and justification

+The main goals for this specification are to be:

+0. Optimised for scientific data.
+1. Search optimised, even without an index.
+2. Suitable for fedaration, with no central authority.
+3. Auditable, with full change tracking.
+4. Partition tolerant, and repairable.

+0 - Scientific data comes in all shapes and sizes, so CRAB is designed to accept data in all shapes and sizes.
+The goal is simple; anything that can be represented as an array can be stored, indexed and annotated in CRAB.

+1 - Being search optimised on-disk is important, as a system that has limited local disk space, but virtually unlimited object store space hugely benefits from the ability to keep as small an internal database as possible.
+This is key to addressing concerns of managing large volumes of data with limited raw disk space, as is often the case in research organisations.

+2 - Unique, but detrministic identifiers [UDTs](https://github.com/NOC-OI/universal-data-tracker-spec/blob/main/main.pdf) are heavily relied upon to ensure data can be shared, indexed and collaborated upon in both public and private, with the ability to integrate data from different research organisations.

+3 - Having a full audit log is vital for maintaining scientific integrigty, and is thus a core part of the design.
+Inherent to the design is an ability to not only search the current accepted data, but also revision history and disputed entries.

+4 - Partition tolerance is of particular importance to marine science, where there is often unreliable network connections with a single point of failure.
+Outside of the specific case of network partition, it is often useful to preserve annotations even if the underlying raw data is lost.
+The system must fail gracefully, with just enough information to still recover instrument information and original data collection times.

 ## Data files

 Raw orthogonal data, and metadata from the original instrument.